 -

-Trade in old Ikea furniture for vouchers of up to 50% of an item's original value
+Trade in old Ikea furniture for a gift card of up to 50% of its original value

-Ikea's 'buy back' scheme allows you to trade in your old Ikea furniture for vouchers to spend online or in-store.
-You can trade in cabinets, bookcases, chairs and more, though it's not for everything, for example, you can't take back a bed – see a full list of what's part of the scheme.
+Ikea's 'buyback' scheme allows you to trade in your old Ikea furniture for a gift card to spend online or in-store at Ikea.
+You can trade in cabinets, bookcases, chairs and more, though it's not for everything – for example, you can't take back a bed – see a full list of what's included in the scheme.

-Depending on the item's condition, you can get up to 50% of its original value back in Ikea vouchers.
-It's fine if your item has some cosmetic wear, but you'll be offered less (40% back for minor scratches, 30% if several).
-To get the voucher, enter the details of your item via its buy back estimator tool.
+Depending on the item's condition, you can get up to 50% of its original value back as an Ikea gift card.
+It needs to be in good condition – it's fine if your item has some cosmetic wear, but you'll be offered less.
+Ikea says values work as follows:

-If you're happy with the offer, take your item into a participating store within 30 days to be inspected and exchanged for a voucher.
+If you're happy with the offer you received through the buyback estimator tool, take your item into a participating store (all except Hammersmith and 'Plan & Order' points) within 30 days to be inspected by Ikea staff, who may alter your quote if they think there are any discrepancies from how you described it.
 If you're thinking of taking back a larger item, bear in mind that you may need to arrange transport.

-The vouchers have no end date and can be spent both online and in stores, but can't be used in the Bistro, Swedish Food Markets or restaurants, and can't be used on Ikea Food products.
+Your gift card will have no end date and can be spent online and in stores, but it can't be used in the Bistro, Swedish Food Markets or restaurants.

 -